cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 - A Privacy Pass token obtained from an Issuer of the {{!PPARCH}}
   architecture.
 By checking the token's validity, an Aggregator can verify the uploading client has been authenticated.
-In case rate-limited token issuance as desciribed in {{!RATE-LIMITED}} is used, this also verifies that the payload is within a rate limit configured in the Issuer.
+In case rate-limited token issuance as described in {{!RATE-LIMITED}} is used, this also verifies that the payload is within a rate limit configured in the Issuer.
 - The challenge originally used by the client to obtain the token.
 This is to allow the Aggregator to reconstruct the context necessary for the